husonlab/phylosketch-app/README.md

 ## Important:

 When adding controls to an FXML file, remember to add the corresponding classes to the reflectionList in the pom.xml file.
+If you don't, then the program might fail with an exception indicating that "type coercion failed", or some other problem.

 ## Selected features